top of page

-One of the most widely attested symbols in the personal adornment of the West Asian and North African region is the eye.
+One of the most widely attested symbols in personal adornment of the Asian and North African region is the eye.
 This symbol is closely associated with diverting evil and protection against physical harm.
 The eye as an amulet is found in several shapes and meanings that are all closely connected although not the same.

 In the same light also a reference to the Evil Eye must be made.
-This age old believe, spread around the entire Asian and African region and the Mediterranean, is the believe that envy will attract evil.
+This age old believe, spread around the entire Asian and African region as well as the Mediterranean world, is the believe that envy will attract evil.
 In the Arab world this is called Ain el Hassad.
 One method to keep it at bay is by confronting the Evil Eye with another eye.
 This can be done by wearing amulets in the shape of an eye (for this purpose shells, beads, pendants, patterns in for instance embroidery, marbles (below left) or buttons are used) or by confronting the Evil Eye with itself, with the use of a mirror.
 The shape of the eye in many of the amulets is often very symbolic only or almost abstract.